wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 In this tutorial, you will build a breadboard keyboard with 4 keys.
 The keyboad will be used in tutorials 2 through 7.

-When you finish this tutorial you will have a working keyboard and understand how a key matrix works.
+When you finish this tutorial you will have a working keyboard and an understanding of how a key matrix works.

 Why a solderless breadboard keyboard is useful
 ----------------------------------------------